 Since 1925, the Institute of Child Development (ICD) has conducted research, training, and outreach that has guided policymakers, educators, practitioners, and parents across Minnesota and the nation as they cultivate the next generation of citizens.

 ICD has consistently ranked as the #1 developmental psychology program in the nation by U.S. News and World Report and is internationally recognized for the quality of its faculty and their portfolios of research.

-In addition to its academic programs, the Institute is also home to the Shirley G. Moore Laboratory School and the Center for Early Education and Development.
-The Lab School provides training for ICD’s early childhood education students, serves as a living laboratory for curriculum development in collaboration with Institute faculty members, and offers high-quality early education to hundreds of families in the Twin Cities each school year.
+In addition to its academic programs, ICD is also home to the Child Development Laboratory School (CDLS) and the Center for Early Education and Development (CEED).
+The CDLS offers a full-day, year-round early childhood education program for students, staff, and faculty affiliated with the University of Minnesota (U of M) and a part-day preschool program that is available to all families throughout the Twin Cities.
+It also provides training for ICD’s early childhood education students and serves as a living laboratory for curriculum development in collaboration with ICD faculty members.

-The Center for Early Education and Development, which was founded in 1975, acts as the Institute’s community outreach arm by providing professional development and training to early education professionals, so they can achieve the best outcomes for the children they serve in their own communities.
+CEED, which was founded in 1975, acts as ICD's community outreach arm.
+CEED provides professional development and training to early education professionals, so they can achieve the best outcomes for the children they serve in their own communities.

 We strive to be a catalyst for improving lives beginning in childhood.
 Our mission is to:

-Our academic and research programs, our lab school, and CEED work in unison to support the University of Minnesota’s land grant mission of research and discovery, teaching and learning, and outreach and public service.
+Our academic and research programs, our lab school, and CEED work together to support the University of Minnesota’s land grant mission of research and discovery, teaching and learning, and outreach and public service.